LRvdLinden/f1_dd_addon/README.md

 - Make sure you have installed [atomic-calendar-revive](https://marksie1988.github.io/atomic-calendar-revive/options/main-options.html).
 This can be done manually or directly via hacs.

+## Create sensors 🔧
+---
+- Copy and place the `f1.yaml`file from the folder `sensor` in to your `/config/sensor` directory or `configuration.yaml`
+- Reboot Home Assistant

 ## Installation Add-on ⚙️
 ---